LACMA

 Curatorial Notes

-This page from a manuscript of the Qur’an is typical of al-Andalus (Islamic Spain) on account of its use of parchment, which remained in favor in the region for copying the sacred text even after it had been supplanted by paper elsewhere in the Islamic world, and because of its distinctive script, known as Maghribi.
-It has seven lines per page finely written in brown ink, while the vocalization and other reading marks are rendered in yellow, red, blue, and green.
+From the early eighth century until 1492, Spain, known as Al-Andalus, was the western frontier of Islam.
+This page from a dispersed manuscript, in its use of parchment and its distinctive script, is typical of Qur’an production in Al-Andalus.
+Parchment remained popular in the region for copying the sacred text even after it had been supplanted by paper elsewhere in the Islamic world.
+The cursive script, known as maghribi, descended from kufic, but its graceful, deeply curved lines are specific to the Islamic west.
+The text is finely written in brown ink with seven lines per page, while the vocalization and other reading marks are rendered in yellow, red, blue, and green.
 The single verse markers take the form of golden knots; every fifth and tenth verse is indicated by a stylized palmette and by a medallion illuminated in gold.

 Selected Bibliography